-CAS BI 548: MARINE MICROBIAL ECOLOGY: EXPLORING MARINE MICROBES THROUGH MICROSCOPY
+CAS BI 548: MARINE MICROBIAL ECOLOGY

-Prereq: CAS BI 108; acceptance into the Marine Semester
+Prereq: Acceptance into the Marine Semester

 Microorganisms are the most abundant form of life in the ocean.
 Fluorescence in situ hybridization (FISH) is a critical tool that uses sequencing to develop a deeper sense of specific microbe roles in an ecosystem.
 This project-based course weaves together scientific background, analytical tools, and data processing and analysis.
 Students gain insight into the complexity and importance of marine microbial communities.
 With lab-based FISH projects, students design and conduct an adaptive set of experiments.
 Through computational data analysis, students turn raw data into usable results.